thosgood/this-weeks-finds/markdown/201-250/week210.md

 which do an excellent job of describing all the forces in nature.

-To set up a gauge theory, the first thing you need to do is pick a group G and pick a "principal G-bundle" over spacetime.
-Spacetime will be some manifold X. A principal G-bundle over X is gadget that assigns a G-torsor to each point of X. A G-torsor is a space where if you pick two points in it, you get an element of G which describes their "difference".
+To set up a gauge theory, the first thing you need to do is pick a group G and pick a "principal $G$-bundle" over spacetime.
+Spacetime will be some manifold X. A principal $G$-bundle over X is gadget that assigns a G-torsor to each point of X. A G-torsor is a space where if you pick two points in it, you get an element of G which describes their "difference".